aviolette/foodtrucklocator/README.md

 You will need to create a twitter4j.properties file as defined here: http://twitter4j.org/en/configuration.html and put it in src/main/java/resources.

+You will need to create a twitter list that contains all the food trucks you wish to track.
+All twitter lists have a unique ID.
+Get this ID (you can use the twitter developer tools to get it).
+You will need this below.

 ## Yahoo

 Because throttled Google geolocation services are not reliable on AppEngine because of a shared IP pool, it is recommended that you get a Yahoo application key that will allow you to do geolocation lookups on Yahoo Placefinder in addition to Google.

+## Google Calendar

+The foodtrucklocator uses a PUBLIC google calendar to keep the food truck schedules in.
+You will need to create a public google calendar (If you are using a Google apps account make sure that make sure that your calendar settings allow calendar events to be exposed to the public).
+Go into the calendar settings, click the orange XML button, a URL will popup, grab that link.
+The last part of the url will end in 'basic'.
+Copy down that URL, and change the 'basic' to 'full'.
+This will be used below.

+## Google AppEngine (for deployment)

+Create an AppEngine application.
+This will be used in the deployment step below.
+You will also need to setup cron jobs to sync the google calendar data into the local schedule cache.

 # Building